pdwrc/rc-light-controller/USER-GUIDE.md

 ## Light connections

 LEDs can be connected to each of the output channels.

+You can connect lights to the channels in any order, as the same configuration is available on all channels (for example, any channel can be configured to be brake light).

+By default, channel 2 is configured with a "high beam flash", and channel 4 is configured as a combined tail/brake light.

+### Electrical details

 Power for the lights is drawn from the BEC via the input cable(s).
 You should ensure that the LEDs are designed to work with your BEC's voltage, and that the